 Other Considerations

-While these six factors represent some of the most impactful ways to optimize a YouTube video, there are also several smaller actions that you can take that shouldn’t be overlooked.
+While these six factors represent some of the most impactful ways to optimize a YouTube video, there are also several more minor actions that you can take that shouldn’t be overlooked.

 Add Closed Captions:

-Adding closed captions (real captions, not the auto-generated captions) can boost your video up in the eyes of YouTube.
-Because having to hear the sound of a video to be able to interpret it is a barrier to viewership for some people, having proper close caption allows your video to be shown more indiscriminately.
+Adding closed captions (accurate captions, not auto-generated ones) can boost your video in the eyes of YouTube.
+Because having to hear the sound of a video to be able to interpret it is a barrier to viewership for some people, having a proper close caption allows your video to be shown more indiscriminately.

 Add your Video to a Playlist:

 Adding your video to a playlist with other similar content is a great way to tell YouTube to associate your video with the content around it.
-If the other videos start getting a lot of views and engagement, then YouTube is more likely to show your video as well, because you’ve told the algorithms that your video is more of the same.
+If the other videos get a lot of views and engagement, then YouTube is more likely to show your video because you’ve told the algorithms that your video is more similar.

 Tags:

-When you upload a video to YouTube, you have the option to include a number of tags for that piece of content.
-These tags will be invisible to your viewers, but YouTube itself, as well as Internet browsers like Google, can still see them.
+When you upload a video to YouTube, you can include several tags for that content.
+These tags will be invisible to your viewers, but YouTube and Internet browsers, like Google, can still see them.

-This is a good place to include keywords for your video, particularly those that you could not fit naturally into either the video itself or your description.
+This is an excellent place to include keywords for your video, particularly those you could not fit naturally into the video or your description.
 There is no “correct” amount of tags to include, but aiming for around twenty is a good goal.
-It also helps to include a mix of short and long-tail keywords.
+It also helps to have a mix of short and long-tail keywords.
 Long-tail keywords are those with a relatively high word count.

-For instance, if you were to upload a video about how to register a domain name with a registrar like 101domain, a short tail keyword might look like this: “register domain,” whereas a long tail keyword might look like this: “easily register a domain in 2022.”
-The benefit they have is that they are more specific, but this can also be a drawback, so choose them carefully.
+For instance, if you were to upload a video about how to register a domain name with a registrar like 101domain, a short tail keyword might look like this: “register domain,” whereas a long tail keyword might look like this: “easily register a domain in 2024.”
+The benefit is that they are more specific, but this can also be a drawback, so choose them carefully.

 Thumbnail: